fvaleri/strimzi-debugging/sessions/001/README.md

 Kafka provides two main layers that can scale independently: the storage layer, which stores messages efficiently in a cluster of brokers, and the compute layer which is built on top of the producer and consumer APIs.
 There are also two higher level APIs: the connect API for integration with external systems and the streams API for stream processing.
-Within a cluster, the control plane handles cluster metadata and the data plane handles user data.
+Within a cluster, the control plane handles cluster metadata, while the data plane handles user data.
 A broker in a cluster is elected as controller, which has the additional responsibility of managing the states of data partitions and replicas and for performing administrative tasks like reassigning partitions.
-In ZooKeeper mode there is only one elected controller, while in the new KRaft mode we have a quorum of controllers.
-One broker is active at any time, while the others are ready to take over in case of failure.
+In ZooKeeper mode there is only one elected controller, while in the new KRaft mode we have a quorum of controllers, where only one is active at any time, while the others are ready to take over in case of failure.

 <p align="center"><img src="images/cluster.png" height=250/></p>